Mining industry of Suriname

 The mineral industry of Suriname makes up a large proportion of the country's economy.
 In 1916, the Aluminium Company of America began mining bauxite in the then Dutch colony of Surinam which over time became Suriname's main export.

 Gold and petroleum contributed to nearly 67% of the country’s total exports in 2017.
 The mining industry accounts for about 85% of exports and 25% of government revenues.
 Gold mining is controversial due to the impact of Indigenous people.

 Gold mining

 There is one large scale gold mine operating in Suriname.
 This is the Rosebel Gold Mine.
 Development of a second large scale mine called the Merian Gold Project was approved by the government of Suriname on June 7, 2013.
 This mining project would be a partnership of Newmont Mining Corporation and Alcoa World Alumina and Chemicals.
 Merian is about 40 mi south of the town of Moengo on the Marowijne River.
 The government estimates there are another 20,000 small scale operators.
 Only 115 of these were registered by the government in 2009.
 The government calls these people porknokkers.
 Because of unemployment in Suriname, some local people turn to small, illegal gold mining as their source of incomes.
-Gold mining has caused environmental damages in the country.
+Gold mining, especially the large and increasing scale of illegal gold mining with mercury, has caused extensive environmental damage to the country, and to its neighbor, French Guiana.